Has gaslighting conditioned women into thinking they’re emotionally unstable? Yashar Ali thinks so.

 But isn’t the issue of gaslighting ultimately about whether we are conditioned to believe that women’s opinions don’t hold as much weight as ours?
 That what women have to say, what they feel, isn’t quite as legitimate?

-Yashar will be soon releasing his first short e-book, entitled, A Message To Women From A Man: You Are Not Crazy — How We Teach Men That Women Are Crazy and How We Convince Women To Ignore Their Instincts.
+Yashar has released short e-book, entitled, A Message To Women From A Man: You Are Not Crazy — How We Teach Men That Women Are Crazy and How We Convince Women To Ignore Their Instincts.
 If you are interested and want to be notified when the book is released, please click here to sign-up.

 This post originally appeared on The Current Conscience.